playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/posteffects/hue_saturation.md

 ![Image without effect][1]

-and the same image with the effect applied and changes to hue and saturation:
+And the same image with the effect applied and changes to hue and saturation:

 ![Image with effect][2]

 The built-in hue-saturation effect has the following attributes:

 * **Hue**: The hue of the image.
 Ranges from -1 to 1 (-1 is 180 degrees in the negative direction, 0 no change, 1 is 180 degrees in the positive direction).
 * **Saturation**: The saturation of the image.
 Ranges from -1 to 1 (-1 is solid gray, 0 no change, 1 maximum saturation).